microsoft/playwright/docs/troubleshooting.md

 })()`);
 ```

-## Node requirements
+## Node.js requirements

 ### ReferenceError: URL is not defined

-Playwright requires Node 10 or higher.
-Node 8 is not supported, and will cause you to receive this error.
+Playwright requires Node.js 10 or higher.
+Node.js 8 is not supported, and will cause you to receive this error.

 # Please file an issue